 This platform is easy to use.
 It features a drag-and-drop builder, making it easy for you to begin uploading your content when building your online course.

 There is no technical knowledge required to customize pages.
-You can include multimedia content, such as videos with course player, images, type form, discussions, and surveys, among many others.
+You can include multimedia content, such as videos with the course player, images, type form, discussions, and surveys, among many others.

 Thinkific hosts video content for free on the platform when building your own online courses, which is one less thing for you to worry about.